135th Intelligence Squadron: Intelligence

 Although scheduled to inactivate on 30 September 2013, an organizational change request to that effect was apparently never processed and the unit remained on the books as an active part of the Maryland Air National Guard, albeit without assigned personnel or aircraft.
 As part of an increased emphasis on cyber warfare, the Maryland Air Guard gained a number of new units supporting this mission set, including a new intelligence squadron.
 This squadron was initially formed as a detachment of the 175th Wing.
 In keeping with Air Force historical policy, which, in part, emphasizes keeping units with long histories on the active rolls if possible, an organizational change request was submitted to the National Guard Bureau in 2014 requesting the 135th Airlift Squadron be reorganized and redesignated as the 135th Intelligence Squadron.
 While the request was still pending approval, the detachment began unofficially using the new designation.
-On 1 May 2016, the placeholder detachment was inactivated and its personnel officially became the 135th Intelligence Squadron.
+On 1 May 2016, the placeholder detachment was inactivated and its personnel became the 135th Intelligence Squadron.